HYSTORY OF POLITICAL PHYLOSOPHY

 - Course books

-Expected learning outcomes will be verified through an oral interview.
+The expected learning outcomes will be ascertained through an oral interview.

-The test will refer to the books in program but also to the theses exposed by the teacher, in order to verify:
+The test will refer to the texts in the program, to evaluate their knowledge, but also to the theses exposed in class by the teacher, to verify:

-- the knowledge of philosophical questions and issues exposed;
+- knowledge of the philosophical-political issues and the issues dealt with;

-- the understanding of the historical, social and political processes underlying them;
+- an understanding of the historical, social and political processes that underlie it;

-- the ability to independently argue in relation to the expected learning outcomes (and therefore also the ability to orientate in the problems of the present).
+- the ability to argue independently in relation to the training objectives and expected learning outcomes (and therefore also to orient oneself in the problems of the present).